 This vegetarian mushroom sandwich is one of my favorite, indulgent recipes.
 Creamy, melty and fragrant with flavors of parsley, garlic and wild mushrooms, it doesn't get any tastier than this!

 This can easily be a vegetarian main course or leave it open faced and cut it smaller for an appetizer course.
 This easy and impressive mushroom sandwich melt makes a wonderful addition to a fall or winter solstice dinner, Thanksgiving celebration or Christmas dinner.
 (My other wild mushroom recipes include, Chanterelle Risotto, Cauliflower Mushroom Gratin, Wild Mushroom and Lentil Stew, and Wild Mushroom Soup and I love to top salads with browned mushrooms too!)

 Earthy chanterelles make this mushroom melt-style sandwich a fun and tasty fall treat.
 You can (and should) make this with store bought white mushrooms when wild mushrooms aren't available but there is nothing quite like seasonal wild mushrooms.

 You all know by now that I love wild mushrooms and have quite a few mushroom recipes on here already.
-Today’s recipe, Chanterelle Mushroom Croustade, is one I’ve made quite a few times over the last few years but for some reason, it never lasted long enough to photograph!
-(PS.
-Read through to the end for the exciting launch of my new home wares shop!)
+Today's recipe, Chanterelle Mushroom Croustade, is one I've made quite a few times over the last few years but for some reason, it never lasted long enough to photograph!

-How I Pick Wild Mushrooms
+Picking Wild Mushrooms

 I can get obsessive about mushroom picking.
 I often go out with the intention of just getting enough for dinner and end up with hours worth of mushroom cleaning and processing.
 No complaints here though, I love being able to have wild mushrooms all winter and know my future self will thank me.